codejsha/algorithm-examples/README.md

     return d
 ```

-- Ford-Fulkerson algorithm
+- Ford-Fulkerson algorithm, CLRS#26.2
-- Johnson's algorithm: A all pairs shortest paths algorithm.
+- Johnson's algorithm, CLRS#25.3: A all pairs shortest paths algorithm.
 This is a combination of Dijkstra's algorithm and the Bellman-Ford algorithm.
 It may be faster than Floyd–Warshall on sparse graphs.
-- Kruskal's algorithm: [java](java-algorithm/src/main/java/com/example/algorithm/graph) | A minimum spanning tree algorithm.
+- Kruskal's algorithm, CLRS#23.2, CLRS#21.1: [java](java-algorithm/src/main/java/com/example/algorithm/graph) | A minimum spanning tree algorithm.
 It finds a minimum spanning forest of an undirected edge-weighted graph.
 The algorithm uses path compression (FIND-SET) and union by rank (UNION) to improve the performance.

 ```txt
 algorithm Kruskal(G, w):